 A slip and fall can be caused by weather conditions, wet or uneven surfaces, defective walkways or stairways, and other conditions on business property.
 In some circumstances, the owner or operator can be held liable for the conditions that cause a slip and fall.
 When a slip-and-fall accident causes pregnancy loss or miscarriage, the business might also be held liable in a wrongful death suit brought on behalf of the unborn child under Virginia law, in addition to being responsible for the injuries to the victim.

-If you suffered pregnancy loss or a miscarriage because of a slip and fall that may have been caused by unsafe conditions on a business property, you should discuss your case with a personal injury attorney experienced in slip and fall and wrongful death cases.
+Suppose you suffered pregnancy loss or a miscarriage because of a slip and fall that may have been caused by unsafe conditions on a business property.
+In that case, you should discuss your case with a personal injury attorney experienced in slip and fall and wrongful death cases.
 Contacting an attorney before you talk with the insurance company representing the business is critical.

 Talk With a Virginia Beach Lawyer About Your Slip-and-Fall Injuries